Equilibridix/alx-low_level_programming/0x00-hello_world/README.md

 The 3 task compiles a C file and creates an executable file

-The 4 task is a C program
+The 4 task is a C program using puts

+The 5 task is a C program using printf